cdktf/cdktf-provider-googlebeta/docs/googleComputeRegionNetworkFirewallPolicyRule.csharp.md

 An optional list of ports to which this rule applies.

 This field is only applicable for UDP or TCP protocol.
 Each entry must be either an integer or a range.
 If not specified, this rule applies to connections through any port.
-Example inputs include: ``.
+Example inputs include: ["22"], ["80","443"], and ["12345-12349"].

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.7.0/docs/resources/google_compute_region_network_firewall_policy_rule#ports GoogleComputeRegionNetworkFirewallPolicyRule#ports}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.8.0/docs/resources/google_compute_region_network_firewall_policy_rule#ports GoogleComputeRegionNetworkFirewallPolicyRule#ports}

 ---